Evolution of HTTP

 In addition to these large extensions, numerous other headers have been added, sometimes experimentally only.
 Notable headers are Do Not Track (

-DNT) header to control privacy,
+DNT) header to control privacy, X-Frame-Options (en-US), or

 Upgrade-Insecure-Request but many more exist.